truenas/documentation/content/SCALE/SCALECLIReference/App/_index.md

 ## App Namespace

 The **app** namespace has five child namespaces and is based on functions found in the SCALE API and web UI.
-It provides access to application configuration methods through the child namespaces and their command.
+It provides access to application configuration methods through the child namespaces and their commands.

 You can enter commands from the main CLI prompt or from the **app** namespace prompts.